kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-CLone the repo to a tmp work space then check the readme file, noticed the password was not visible. ran git log to see changes to the repo and then used git show with the commit hash to go back to a previous commit to uncover the password.
+Same starting approach as before, but this time the password was not visible.
+I ran `git log` to see changes to the repo and then used `git show` with the commit hash to go back to a previous commit to uncover the password.

 ```console
 bandit28@bandit:/tmp/kyle10$ git clone ssh://bandit28-git@localhost/home/bandit28-git/repo